Building the future

 Building Green

-As part of the Mohawk's plan to reduce carbon emissions, the College is committed to building new developments to recognized environmental standards.
+As part of Mohawk's plan to reduce carbon emissions, the College is committed to transforming our building and energy systems to do our part in fighting climate change.

 Explore Mohawk's LEED® Buildings